Agoric/documentation/main/ertp/guide/create-non-fungible-tokens.md

-# Creating a specific eright with ERTP
+# Creating non-fungible tokens with ERTP

-## Definition of "specific"
+## Definition of fungible/non-fungible

-In the context of ERTP and assets, "specific" means "non-fungible".

-Assets of the same assay are not fungible if each different item of the assay cannot be replaced with another.
+Assets are fungible if each asset is just as valuable as other assets of the same kind.
-House ownership rights are not fungible, because each ownership right refers to a specific house and one house is not equal to another.
+For instance, dollar bills are fungible because it doesn't matter which bill you use.
+Each dollar bill is interchangeable with any other.
+Paintings, on the other hand, are not fungible.
+Paintings have drastically different values depending on the content and painter.
+A deal involving a specific painting would not be satisfied by another painting.

 ## Creating a fungible asset with ERTP